-In 1468, the owners of Kapušany, the Kappy family, joined the unsuccessful plot against Matthias Corvinus.
-At that time, the castle was attacked by the burghers of Prešov, Bardejov and Košice on the order of the king.
-At the end of the 15th century, Kapušany was occupied by the Polish garrison of Jan Olbracht.
-In the 16th century, during the civil war, the castle was in the hands of the Zapolya army.
-In 1537, it was conquered by the Habsburg troops.
+At the beginning of the 16th century, the castle still belonged to the lords of Kapušany, but during the civil war, it was in the hands of the Zapolya army.
+In 1537, it was captured by the Habsburg troops.
 Even in the sixteenth century, it was renovated and strengthened in relation with the Turkish threat, but in 1686 it was captured by anti-Habsburg rebels and immediately recaptured by the Austrian army.
 In 1709, during the great anti-Habsburg uprising, it was besieged by the insurgents of Telekessy.
 The defending zupan of Šariš decided to surrender, and the insurgents burnt the stronghold.
 From that moment, the castle remained in ruins.

 Until today, it has survived the main residential house up to the second floor, and in a similar state, square west tower.
 Unfortunately, the upper storeys of the eastern tower have not survived.
 In good condition are the defensive walls of the upper castle and the outer baily.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.